kshepherd/feed2html/README.md

 This project was inspired by Professor Hussein Suleman (University of Cape Town), who gave a rousing closing keynote at Open Repositories 2023 about what really makes an open access repository *accessible*.

-An OCFL implementation in Python is a secondary goal
+OCFL support is a secondary goal

 ## Tools and methodologies